sharifkhaksar86/network-scan-nmap/README.md

 # Network Scan using Nmap

 ## Objective
-Scan a target and identify open ports and services
+Scan a target and identify open ports and services.

 ## Tools
 - Nmap